-(1) This information as to the beneficial ownership of shares of our common stock is based on Amendment No. 3 to Schedule 13G filed with the SEC on January 10, 2024 by Brandes Investment Partners, L.P. ("Brandes").
-Brandes reports shared voting power with respect to 754,806 shares and shared dispositive power with respect to 1,176,806 shares.
-The 1,176,806 shares are deemed to be beneficially owned by CO-GP, LLC and Brandes Worldwide Holdings, L.P. and Glenn Carlson, as control persons of Brandes.
+(2) This information as to the beneficial ownership of shares of our common stock is based on Amendment No. 4 to Schedule 13G filed with the SEC on November 14, 2024 by Brandes Investment Partners, L.P. ("Brandes").
+Brandes reports shared voting power with respect to 711,455 shares and shared dispositive power with respect to 1,133,455 shares.
+The 1,133,455 shares are deemed to be beneficially owned by CO-GP, LLC and Brandes Worldwide Holdings, L.P. and Glenn Carlson, as control persons of Brandes.
+(3) This information as to the beneficial ownership of shares of our common stock is based on Amendment No. 2 to Schedule 13G field with the SEC on April 30, 2025 by The Vanguard Group ("Vanguard").
+Vanguard reports shared voting power with respect to 11,883 shares, sole dispositive power with respect to 650,641 shares and shared dispositive power with respect to 15,224 shares.